Lawmakers call YouTube Kids a ‘wasteland of vapid’ content

 The inquiry comes despite Google agreeing to pay $170 million in 2019 to settle allegations that YouTube collected personal data on children without their parents’ consent.

 In a letter sent Tuesday to YouTube CEO Susan Wojcicki, the U.S. House Oversight and Reform subcommittee on economic and consumer policy said YouTube does not do enough to protect kids from material that could harm them.
-Instead it relies on artificial intelligence and creators’ self-regulation to decide what videos make it on to the platform, according to the letter.
+Instead it relies on artificial intelligence and creators’ self-regulation to decide what videos make it on to the platform, according to the letter from the committee’s chairman, Illinois Democrat Raja Krishnamoorthi.

 And despite changes in the wake of the 2019 settlement, the letter notes, YouTube Kids still shows ads to children.
 But instead of basing it on kids’ online activity, it now targets it based on the videos they are watching.